manabie-com/togo/PostCelebMoment/README.txt

 	+Apply post man application to do integration test

 -How to run code:
-	+Import like a maven project into Eclipse or Inteliji +Run application like normal java maven project
+	+Import like a maven project into Eclipse or Inteliji >> Right-click on project >> Run as Spring Boot App +Run application like normal java maven project
 	+Use post man to send a post request or send request by Go script like below.

--TO DO:
+-How to run unit test:
+	+Right click on class PostCelebMomentApplicationTests >> Run as JUnit test -TO DO:
-	+Implement logic to viewer can vote what photo they love and base on that info to upgrade photographer's level +User AWS database to store User Tracking information instead of csv file
+	+Implement logic to viewer can vote what photo they love and base on that info to upgrade photographer's level +User AWS database to store User Tracking information instead of csv file +Write more unit test